fabacab/inline-gdocs-viewer/readme.txt

     * Another related use case for this filter is to allow [WordPress shortcodes](https://codex.wordpress.org/Shortcode) that are present in the data source to be evaluated at runtime.
 See [this thread](https://wordpress.org/support/topic/using-filter-hooks-1) for a brief discussion of that use case.
 However, this can also be problematic and is not recommended unless you are certain the shortcodes being used will not cause issues like invalid and broken markup, since most shortcode functions do not expect to be inside of an HTML `<table>`.
     * This filter runs immediately after HTML conversion is complete, but *before* that HTML is processed through the [`make_clickable()`](https://codex.wordpress.org/Function_Reference/make_clickable) function.
 This means that the value of the `linkify` shortcode attribute will affect the ultimate output of the shortcode invocation regardless of your filter function, and also means you should not call `make_clickable()` yourself.
 * `gdoc_viewer_html` - Same as above, but applied to the `<iframe>` that loads the [Google Docs Viewer](https://docs.google.com/viewer).
 Use this filter to, for intance, customize the fallback content in the case that the user's browser does not support `<iframe>` elements.
+* `gdoc_webapp_html` - Same as above, but applied to the HTTP response body of the [Google Apps Script Web App](https://developers.google.com/apps-script/guides/web).
+Use this filter to, for intance, customize the content returned by your GAS Web App similarly to how you might filter `the_content` of a WordPress post.
 * `gdoc_query` - Filters the Google Visualization API query language query.
 The first argument is the string supplied to the `query` attribute, or `false` if no query was supplied.
 The second argument is an array of all the attributes and their values passed to the current invocation of the shortcode.
     * A common use case for this filter is to query a Google Spreadsheet using dynamically generated content, such as the email address or username of a logged-in user.